Margaret Garner: Trial

-Recalling to everyone's memory the faces of Margaret's children, and of A. K. Gaines, Stone told the packed courtroom: "The faded faces of the Negro children tell too plainly to what degradation the female slaves submit.
-Rather than give her daughter to that life, she killed it.
-If in her deep maternal love she felt the impulse to send her child back to God, to save it from coming woe, who shall say she had no right not to do so?"

 Margaret Garner's actions were driven by her master's abuse and the well known abuse slaves faced nationwide.
-Women were known to practice infanticide to alleviate the burden of slavery from their children; however, in Garner's case her children faced even more opposition due to their being mulattos.
+Women were known to commit infanticide to alleviate the burden of slavery from their children; however, in Garner's case her children faced even more oppression due to their being mulattos.
 Mulattos were seen as a threat as well as a disgrace among the plantation and white families because the birth of mulatto children highlighted infidelity within the slave-owning families.
 They reminded the family of a perceived sin, and were often beaten or sold.
 Garner underwent drastic measures to protect her child not only from the cruelty of the institution of slavery but from the double threat, due to the child's mulatto status.

 Margaret Garner was not immediately tried for murder but was forced to return to a slave state along with Robert and their youngest child, a daughter of about nine months old.
 When Ohio authorities got an extradition warrant for Garner to try her for murder, they were unable to find her for the arrest.
-Archibald K. Gaines, her owner, kept moving her between cities in Kentucky.
+Archibald K. Gaines, her enslaver, kept moving her between cities in Kentucky.